sstahurski/SearchWebView/README.md

 Note that it returns the number of hits, that way you can actually inform the user if you want how many occurances exits.

 -(void)removeAllHighlights;
-Removes all of the hilights....basically a rest
+Removes all of the hilights....basically a reset

 -(void)searchNext;
 Goes to the first or next occurence of a hilighted string